Beginner’s guide to investing in shares

 You also want to buy companies with a solid balance sheet and low debt.
 We already mentioned that it’s generally a good idea to avoid companies with lots of debt.
 The debt-to-EBITDA ratio, which was discussed earlier, can help you analyse a company’s debt burden.

 Stay current with the Australian economy

-You’ll want to stay up to date with Reserve Bank interest rate decisions, investor confidence levels, the performance of share markets in Australia as well as the rest of the world, government policy changes, exchange rates, and the overall health of the national economy.
+You’ll want to stay up to date with Reserve Bank interest rate decisions, investor confidence levels, the performance of share markets both in Australia and around the world, government policy changes, exchange rates, and the overall health of the national economy.

 All of these factors can influence the overall market.

 Start with blue-chip companies